promptdriven/pdd/README.md

 4. **Continuous Integration**: Incorporate PDD commands into CI/CD pipelines to automate code generation, testing, and maintenance tasks.

 5. **Debugging**: Use `crash` to quickly address runtime errors and generate fixes for failing modules.

+6. **Code Analysis**: Use `trace` to analyze the relationship between prompts and generated code, helping to improve prompt quality and code consistency.

+7. **Bug Fixing**: Use `bug` to generate targeted unit tests based on observed bugs, facilitating the debugging process.

 ## Conclusion